kennyworkman/portfolio-main/content/code/enzyme.md

 network](https://en.wikipedia.org/wiki/Convolutional_neural_network) was used to exploit the unique structure of our training data.
 The network architecture and specifics of implementation can be found in the abstract.

+Interestingly, end-to-end recurrent architectures on raw sequence data (using protein homology as a guide) was more performant.
+This suggests that catalytic activity can be identified by very simple sequence motifs without such complex structural modeling.